jaramiar/Predicting-Used-Car-Prices/README.md

 # Predicting-Used-Car-Prices
-A supervised machine learning model built on linear regression and an exploratory analysis For this project, my goal was to construct a predictive machine learning model based on multivariate linear regression to predict the price of used cars.
+A supervised machine learning model built on linear regression and an exploratory analysis.

+For this project, my goal was to construct a predictive machine learning model based on multivariate linear regression to predict the price of used cars.
 I was supplied with a dataset (source unknown) of cars and their selling prices.
 The dataset also contained the following: make/model, year, registration, body style, engine type, engine volumem, and mileage.
 I relied on the information contained in registered vehicles to build my model.
 Python facilitated my data wrangling, exploratory visuals, as well as the linear model's training and testing.
 I make use of R to carry out statistical assumption testing, and Tableau to create interactive dashboards to serve as supplemental visual exploration.
 This work was completed as a Final Project for my data science certification from Entity Academy, facilitated by Woz-U.